Skip to main content

 The Meta-Tool Catalog

-The entry point for discovery.
+The primary entry point for discovery.
 The LLM calls this with a natural language query to find tools.
+The backend uses an in-memory BM25 index combined with smart heuristics to rank results.

 • Output: A list of tool names, descriptions, and the servers they belong to.